DavidsonGroup/longhaul/README.md

-# longhaul (in development)
+# longhaul

-**longhaul** is a multi-purpose R package developed by the Davidson Lab.
-It is designed to facilitate various bioinformatics analyses focusing on long-read RNA-Seq via its component modules.
+**longhaul** is an R package of miscellaneous long-read data analysis tools.

 ## Table of Contents